WLCL: Early years

-WQKC had a sports format.
-But it switched to classic hits on November 20, 2008, after changing its call letters to WLCL, which stood for "Louisville's Classic Hits."
+WQKC had a sports format but switched to classic hits on November 20, 2008, after changing its call letters to WLCL, which stood for "Louisville's Classic Hits".
 It was owned by Cumulus Media.

 On August 2, 2010, WLCL went silent after Cumulus decided to cease operations in the Louisville market.
 The station had not given any indication on the air that it was about to go off the air.

 Way-FM

 In 2011, the station returned to the air.
-It was now WAYI, carrying a Contemporary Christian music format originating with the WAY-FM Network.
+It was now WAYI, carrying a contemporary Christian music format originating with the WAY-FM Network.
 WAY-FM ran the station but it was still under the ownership of Cumulus Media, in a local marketing agreement (LMA).

 On April 1, 2014, WAY-FM programming was removed from WAYI.
 The station again went silent on April 25, 2014, and returned to previous call letters WLCL on May 1, 2014.

-Return to Sports
+Return to sports

-In late 2014, Union Broadcasting, which also owns sports radio stations WHBE 680 AM and WHBE-FM 105.7 in the Louisville radio market, announced that it would purchase WLCL from Cumulus Media.
+In late 2014, Union Broadcasting, which also owns sports radio stations WHBE (680 AM) and WHBE-FM 105.7 in the Louisville radio market, announced that it would purchase WLCL from Cumulus Media.
 WLCL resumed operations on January 14, 2015, broadcasting ESPN Radio full-time.

 The purchase by Union Broadcasting closed on January 21, 2015, at a price of $3.138 million.
 The station became an affiliate of the Baltimore Ravens Radio Network beginning with the 2019 season.
 That allowed Louisville Cardinals football fans to follow the National Football League exploits of Lamar Jackson.

 Louisville Cardinals

 On February 17, 2022, it was announced that Louisville First Media Group, a partnership between the operators of WLCL and Word Media Group's WGTK, had struck a broadcast rights deal.
-WHAS 840 AM and WKRD 790 AM, owned by iHeartMedia, would be replaced as the official home for University of Louisville Cardinals athletics.
-WLCL and WGTK will carry all of the university's football, men's and women's basketball, and baseball games in addition to seasonal football and basketball coaches shows.
+WHAS and WKRD, owned by iHeartMedia, would be replaced as the official home for Louisville Cardinals athletics.
+WLCL and WGTK would carry all of the university's football, men's and women's basketball, and baseball games in addition to seasonal football and basketball coaches shows.
 "Cardinal Insider", a weekday show checking in on news from the teams, which had been heard from 6-7pm weekdays on WKRD, would also move to WLCL, WGTK and Word Media Group's WXVW/W241CK in the nearby Indiana town of Jeffersonville.

 The change ended U of L's decades-long partnership with WHAS.
 However, university officials felt growing chagrin with iHeartMedia frequently preempting Cardinals athletics broadcasts in favor of in-state rivals, the Kentucky Wildcats.
 Those games were shifted to WKRD, which denied the Cardinals the ability to take full advantage of being on Kentucky's most powerful AM station.
 Since the launch of the sports format on WLCL, the station had frequently played up its local connection to the school, including using the university's mascot in the station's logo.